 Please email us to let us know if our website is down!
 If you can't get PayPal or regular checkout to work, also email us to let us know.
 If there is an error message, we'd greatly appreciate you letting us know.
 Other online places where you may find SleepPhones include Amazon.

 Yes, but it is no more or less secure.
 We strongly discourage this method because there is much more room for errors in your order.
 We use PayPal to process your credit card because we do not have a merchant credit card account.
 (We are a very small company.)
-You will have to leave a message for us to call you back, which may take 1-7 days.
-877-838-4790 Thank you for your understanding!
+You can reach us at 877-838-4790 M-F 8-5 EST or you may leave a message for us to call you back.
+Thank you for your understanding!

 Currently SleepPhones are found at a limited number of locations.
 Here is a list of SleepPhones resellers.